 - Dark chocolate and salt caramel

 How to Make Dark Chocolate Taste Better

 Dark chocolate is also a great tool for candy-making.
-Coating truffles and other confections in dark chocolate gives the sweets balance.
+Coating truffles and other confections in dark chocolate give the sweets balance.
 Seek out dark chocolate melting wafers for an easy candy-coating experience.

 Amp up the nuttiness by tossing some dark chocolate into your trail mix.
 Tossing dark chocolate chips or chunks into a nutty snack mix is the perfect trick to add sweetness and complexity.
-The salt from the nuts goes so well with dark chocolate you will not be able to stop snacking.
+The salt from the nuts goes so well with dark chocolate you cannot stop snacking.

 Have Fun with Fruit!

 A nice bitter dark chocolate begs for a bite of fruit.
 Dark chocolate is notorious for going well with fruit, especially plums, cherries, and berries.
 There is nothing quite like the taste of dark chocolate and a fresh berry; it’s pure decadence!

 Next time you make hot chocolate try using dark chocolate instead.
 Dairy already has so much natural sweetness that dark chocolate can bring a nice balance to the drink.
 It’s a perfect cold-weather treat!